ajrunhaar/one-click-data-warehouse/README.md

 - Get the secret access id and secret access key from AWS IAM for a user with the rights to use cloudformation and deploy Redshift, VPCs and Security
   Groups
   - Add the keys to `~/.aws/credentials`
-- Set the values in `config.ts'
+- Create file `config.ts`, copy contents of `config.template.ts` and et the values in `config.ts':
   - Your AWS account ID
   - Allowed IP Addresses
 - run `npm ci` - to install the necessary packages